saghul/uvent/NOTES.rst

 ev_feed_event
 =============

+NOTE: As of gevent 1.0rc1 this no longer applies.
+I'm keeping it for the record, but now a single Prepare watcher is used which calls each registered callback in order.

 Gevent implements a 'fake' type of watcher called a 'Callback watcher'.
 This wathcer is supposed to call the given callback as soon as possible.
 Gevent implements this using a ev_prepare handle which is actually never started, but manually fed.